Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Results

 \subsubsection{The Perceptual Distortion OOD Spectrum}

-To meaningfully assess model robustness in relation to human perception, we construct a human-centred spectrum OOD based on behavioral deviation across distortion types and levels, which allows us to replace the arbitrary distortion parameter scales.
-To illustrate the range of behavioral deviation, we present three example distortion types (Figure~\ref{fig:spectrum}.B).
-The behavioral deviation effect sizes for all distortion conditions are presented in Figure~\ref{fig:spectrum}.C.
-To explore error profiles and investigate the distinct inductive biases by different distortion types, we used a data-driven approach to group conditions that produce comparable degrees of behavioral deviation.
-We fitted a Gaussian Mixture Model (GMM) to the distribution of OOD scores across all distortion types and levels (including the undistorted sets), which consistently gave a four-component solution (Bayesian Information Criterion (BIC) and Akaike Information Criterion (AICc); Figure S\ref{fig:bic} in Appendix.
-A).
+To meaningfully assess model robustness in relation to human perception, we construct a human-centred OOD spectrum based on behavioral deviation across distortion types and levels, to replace the arbitrary distortion parameter scales.
+To illustrate the range of behavioral deviation, we present three example distortion types (Figure~\ref{fig:spectrum}E).
+The behavioral deviation effect sizes for all distortion conditions are presented in Figure~\ref{fig:spectrum}C. To explore error profiles and investigate the distinct inductive biases by different distortion types, we used a data-driven approach to group conditions that produce comparable degrees of behavioral deviation.
+We fitted a Gaussian Mixture Model (GMM) to the distribution of OOD scores across all distortion types and levels (including the undistorted sets), which consistently gave a four-component solution (using Bayesian Information Criterion (BIC) or Akaike Information Criterion (AICc); see Figure S~\ref{fig:bic}).

+We interpret these groups as qualitatively different regimes of perceptual difficulty (Figure~\ref{fig:spectrum}D).
+We label these groups as \textbf{reference}, \textbf{near-OOD}, \textbf{far-OOD}, and \textbf{extreme-OOD}, ordered by group means.
+Notably, the conditions that fall within the extreme-OOD level correspond precisely to those yielding chance level human performance, suggesting little or no recognisable information and are potentially of less interest than the other OOD regimes.

 We interpret these groups as qualitatively different regimes of perceptual difficulty (Figure~\ref{fig:spectrum}.D).
 We label these groups as reference, near-OOD, far-OOD, and extreme-OOD, ordered by group means.
 Notably, the conditions that fall within the extreme-OOD level correspond precisely to those yielding chance level human performance, suggesting little or no recognisable information and are potentially of less interest than the other OOD regimes.